michaelnisi/ola/README.md

 ### Monitoring Host

-A less common use case is to get notified, when the state of a given host has changed.
-For example, to reason if it’s appropiate to issue request.
+A less common use case is getting notified, when the state of a given host has changed.
+For example, to reason if it’s appropiate to issue a request.

 ```swift
 func install(callback: @escaping (OlaStatus) -> Void) -> Bool
 ```

-Installs the `callback` returning `true` if this has been successful.
+Returns `true` if installing the `callback` has been successful.
+The callback gets removed, of course, when its `Ola` object is deinitializing.

 ## Install